XtremeIdiots/azure-landing-zones/docs/index.md

 ## Next Step - Policies

 First stage of this is to add the custom policy definitions - this is a straightforward add.
 We then need to dive into the assignments, There are some default enterprise scale policies that I do not want etc.

+Didn't clock that the assignments aren't until further down in the process, as such moving on to...

+## Next Steps - Logging

+This is a straightforward module add.
+It is highlighting though the need to have a parameters file for this management.bicep I have.
+Also raises questions on if I am putting too much into this file and losing the modular approach.